What the Land Trust believes

 Placemaking is a collaborative approach to planning, designing and managing public spaces, in order to create places where people want to live, work, play, invest, be healthy and happy.

-We know that the country needs to build more houses, but we believe that instead of just focusing quantities of houses, the focus needs to be on quality design, which leads to successful placemaking.
+We know that the country needs to build more houses, but instead of just focusing on quantity, the focus needs to be on quality design, which leads to successful placemaking.

 By creating great places, which are attractive and well used, they will be valued by people and continue to deliver benefits and support communities well into the future.